Why Wikipedia Cannot Solve NMT

 Wikipedia is an excellent resource for many things, but not as a source for learning for multilingual translation.
 Wikipedia currently claims 301 language versions, each intended as independent entities.
 You can look at the type of page you will get from random searches of Galician or Occitan or Tagalog or the 1.2 million “articles” in Vietnamese1 to witness that the results are mostly lists and stubs and formal descriptions of things like “Catocala likiangenis” (not an actual Vietnamese term),2 but not any quantity of normal language that you can learn from – and nothing that could legitimately be the basis for neural network translation inferences beyond article titles and a controlled meta-vocabulary for localization and categorization.
 The best languages’ Wikipedias are of a quality consistent with the English Wikipedia, but that rigor drops quickly.
 Furthermore, neither the content nor the structure are comparable across languages.
 Despite its drawbacks, however, computer scientists often attempt to use it for cross-lingual comparisons, making unsupportable associations between quantity and quality.
 Using Wikipedia as an MT resource among most languages, without a great deal of human intervention, is poor science that can only give poor results.
 Nevertheless, the media parrots assertions from Google Research that AI systems predicated on Wikipedia are “already trained in 102 languages” .
 Such notions are false and will remain false under current conditions.
 Unfortunately, the largest source of multilingual data on the planet cannot be used as fodder for translation.
 Here are 7 reasons why:

 - Wikipedia articles are usually not direct translations of each other, by intent.
 For example, the English article about Tokyo has some of the same information as the Japanese article about the same city.
 For the most part, though, they are different entities, with different contributing editors, evolving over time on their own trajectories.
+In fact, it turns out that human translations of the Tokyo pages in Wikipedia is the subject of an article in the journal “Target”, , that delves deeply into the philosophical issue of heterotopia within Translation Studies – a level of analysis that adds a great deal of complexity to the subject of how closely computers can hue to the nuance of human thought.
 Table 11 shows the opening of the “Economy” section.
 Using GT in its proper capacity to get a broad sense of the original Japanese (rather than trying to use the translation from Japanese to learn important facts about Tokyo), we can see that the two articles have nothing to do with each other.
 The English side quotes different sources than the Japanese side, mentions different statistics from different years, compares Tokyo to different cities, and discusses different topics.
 Counting crudely, the English article has about 7,800 words, while the Japanese article is nearly double that, with about 15,000 words in the GT translation.
 These five words, meanwhile, are the sum total of linguistic content in the Wolof Wikipedia article about Tokyo: “Tokyo mooy péyu réewum Sapoŋ”.3

 2. As the Wolof “article” about Tokyo shows, a great many supposed articles in diverse language Wikipedias are actually “stubs”, basically placeholders that state the existence of something in the hope that someone will someday write a more complete article in that language.
 Many of these stubs are created by robots, perhaps with the intent of inflating the numbers of articles in a given Wikipedia.
 For example, as shown in Picture 62, thousands of articles in the Yoruba Wikipedia, which boasts 31,766 articles as of 27 November 2018, are merely automatic creations that give the name of an asteroid, and state that it is an asteroid.
 The Swahili Wikipedia, which has some very good content among its 47,423 articles, also has thousands of stub articles naming rivers, towns in France, random years (e.g., the article “22” only states that “This article is about the year 22 BC (Before Christ)”4), and the like.
 The Swahili article about Tokyo is 14 sentences with 173 words edited over nearly 12 years by several volunteers, plus more than 100 bot edits supplying interwiki links and other automated data.
 Though articles for Tokyo have been started for 225 languages, spot checks of the interwiki links show that most of those are shells, devoid of useful linguistic content.
 Such vacuity is true of a very high proportion of articles throughout the Wikipedia ecosystem.